royalmo/docker-networks/README.md

 ### The initial problem

-Let's supose the case of a computer that needs to run 5 different applications.
+Let's suppose the case of a computer that needs to run 5 different applications.

 Each application needs its dependencies, and there may be incompatibilities between the versions required for each app.
-One solution, using only one physical machine, is to create 5 **virtual machines** and run one applicaction in every machine.
+One solution, using only one physical machine, is to create 5 **virtual machines** and run one application in every machine.
 That way, they run in a *isolated* world, where they have their own dependencies and (maybe) different Kernel and OS.